hunterd/proelements/COMPATIBILITY-FIXES.md

    - ✅ `@elementor/editor-site-navigation - Settings object not found`
    - ✅ `Promised response from onMessage listener went out of scope`
    - ✅ `$ is not a function` (jQuery not loaded errors)
+   - ✅ `TypeError: Cannot read properties of null (reading 'parentElement')`
+   - ✅ `Uncaught TypeError: t.includes is not a function`

 4. **Confirm the presence of the following success messages:**
    - "ProElements: Compatibility fixes applied"
    - "ProElements: Successfully added Elementor hooks"
    - "ProElements: Editor compatibility fixes applied" (in editor mode)

-5. **Confirm the ABSENCE of these infinite retry messages:**
+5. **Confirm the ABSENCE of these infinite retry messages (should be completely eliminated):**
-   - "ProElements: jQuery not found after maximum retries" (should only appear once, not repeatedly)
+   - ❌ "ProElements: jQuery not found after maximum retries" (should not appear at all now)
-   - Multiple repeated "ProElements: jQuery not found in editor after maximum retries" messages
+   - ❌ Multiple repeated "ProElements: jQuery not found in editor after maximum retries" messages (should not appear)
+   - ❌ Any messages repeating infinitely in console (all retry loops eliminated)

 6. **Check in the Network tab that the compatibility files are loaded:**
    - `compatibility-fixes.min.js` (frontend)